kynesim/weld/docs/README.txt

 Files in .welded
 ================

- .welded/weld.xml
+ .weld/welded.xml
-   This is a top-level file that describes this weld.
+   This is the file that describes this weld.
+It is a copy of the XML file given to weld init.

- .welded/completion
+ .weld/completion
-   A set of instructions for weld finish to perform once you have completed your merge.
+   A set of instructions for weld finish to perform once you have completed your merge (i.e., "weld pull")

- .welded/bases/ ..
+ .weld/bases/ ..
    Copies of all your bases.

- .welded/counter
+ .weld/counter
    Counts upward; this is used to force changes so we never have empty commits - git commit --allow-empty doesn't really work and can easily lose commits.